UncleJunVIP/retroid-pocket-classic-compendium/README.md

 ```
 Saving Notes

-These first four options make it so RetroArch behaves like my beloved NextUI (MinUI).
+These first four options make it so RetroArch behaves like my beloved NextUI.

 Auto Save / Load allows you to quit with Start + Select and not worry!
 A save state will be made on quit and loaded on start.
 Seamless!